songpoemHQ/songpoem.github.io/_pages/team.md

 - Elixir lang, Phoenix Framework, Ruby on Rails, Figma, git, github, gitlab.
 - React.js, Alpine.js, Next.js, TailwindCSS, Flutter, React Native.

-Why customers choose scalekrew Solutions.
+Why customers choose songpoem Solutions.
 - Our applications are designed for high visitor traffic.
 - Our applications are optimized for SEO.
 - Our Code is Clean and Modular.